kundajelab/chipseq_pipeline/README.md

 For R-2.x, <a href="https://github.com/kundajelab/TF_chipseq_pipeline/blob/master/requirements_r2.txt" target=_blank>here</a>

 IMPORTANT!
 Install dependencies with `install_dependencies.sh`.
-It will install them on Anaconda virtual environment (`aquas_chipseq` for python2, `aquas_chipseq_py3` for python3 and `aquas_chipseq_r2` for R-2.x) and you don't need super-user privileges.
+It will install them on Anaconda virtual environment (`aquas_chipseq` for python2 and R-2.x, `aquas_chipseq_py3` for python3) and you don't need super-user privileges.

 However, if you are a super-user, it's recommended to install the following softwares on the system and share it with your colleagues.
+See details <a href="https://github.com/kundajelab/TF_chipseq_pipeline/blob/master/README_PIPELINE.md" target=_blank>here</a>

 Recommended softwares and versions:
 ```